ibnul42/leet-code/readme.md

 ###### fib accepts a single integer n and returns 1 if n <= 1 or fib(n - 1) + fib(n - 2) otherwise.
 ###### factorial accepts a single integer n and returns 1 if n <= 1 or factorial(n - 1) * n otherwise.

+# 2723.
+Add Two Promises

+###### Given two promises promise1 and promise2, return a new promise. promise1 and promise2 will both resolve with a number.
+The returned promise should resolve with the sum of the two numbers.